 Line cooks are the chefs responsible for operating a single station at a restaurant.
 Line cook stations are typically divided by type of food (such as butcher, fish, vegetable, etc.) or by preparation method (sauté, roast, grill, etc.).

-Line cooks are typically responsible for their stations from start to finish, from making sure the supplies are fresh to preparing ingredients to cooking.
+Cooks are typically responsible for their stations from start to finish, from making sure the supplies are fresh to preparing ingredients to cooking.
 In larger restaurants, a line cook may have several assistants working under them.

 In the restaurant world, pecking order matters.

 The following is the brigade de cuisine, or restaurant hierarchy, for line cook positions.
-You’ll learn common types of line cooks, their French names (which are often used in fine dining establishments), and their responsibilities.
+You’ll learn common types of line cooks, their French culinary names (which are often used in fine dining establishments), and their responsibilities.

 Butcher (boucher): Responsible for butchering – and sometimes breading – meats.